gvwilson/sensibleadventures/shapers/shapers.md

 These rules focus on storytelling rather than realism.
 Dice rolls are kept simple,
-and there are no complicated tables showing how much damage a katana does compared to a claymore.
+and there are no complicated tables showing how much damage a broadsword does compared to a katana.
 My thanks to the [Pip System](https://thirdeyegames.net/pip-system/), the [PDQ system](http://rpgsystems.wikidot.com/pdq-system), [Tiny Dungeon](http://www.gallantknightgames.com/tiny-dungeon-2e/),